 They are frequently waking earlier in the morning.
 Sudden early morning wake-ups can be caused by too much day sleep and can sometimes be an indication the morning nap needs to go.
 This is tricky as naturally we see our little ones tired and want to keep the morning nap in there as we can’t fathom them stretching out till lunchtime nap!
 If you’ve been struggling with early wakes for a while, check out this blog post and ensure you can rule out other factors before dropping the nap too quickly.

-How can I make this transition easier on my little one?
+How can I make this transition easier for my little one?

 If you’ve been following our Just Love Sleep routines you’ll know about our preference for a short morning nap and a longer lunchtime nap.
 This means this nap transition will be much smoother as it’s already pretty short!
-Here's our tips to make this transition easier;
+Here are our tips to make this transition easier;

 We recommend treading slowly.
 If the morning nap has been 30-45 minutes, trim this right back to 10-15 minutes before dropping it altogether.